Subhamathi-thiruvenkatam/R/README.md

 Calculated a correlation matrix to see if these pollutants are buddies or not.
 Visualized it as a heatmap using a pretty color gradient for visualization using ggplot2.

-This code is like my playground for understanding how air quality fluctuates in Berlin.
+This code is for understanding how air quality fluctuates in Berlin.
 It's me experimenting out trends and connections between different pollutants.

 ## The Accident Analysis Package
 I created this beginner R package called "Accidentanalysis."
 As a student, I was all about experimenting with data analysis, and a brief note on the package is that it contains five different in-built functions that can be used in the package.